acrontum/generate-it/_pages/cli.md

 Options:
   -V, --version                         output the version number -m, --mocked                          If passed, the domains will be configured to return dummy content.
-  -o, --output <outputDir>              directory where to put the generated files (defaults to current directory) (default: "/home/carmichael/code/open-source-projects/openapi-nodegen")
-  -t, --template <url>                  Full URL to a public git repo, eg github --dont-update-tpl-cache               If the given git url is already cached does not attempt to update (default: false) --dont-run-comparison-tool            Skips the stub file comparison tool and version cleanup (default: false)
+  -o, --output <outputDir>              directory where to put the generated files (defaults to current directory) -t, --template <url>                  Full URL to a public git repo, eg github --dont-update-tpl-cache               If the given git url is already cached does not attempt to update (default: false) --dont-run-comparison-tool            Skips the stub file comparison tool and version cleanup (default: false)